cmizumoto/small-projects/README.md

 37- Pokedex

 - Application to fetch data from PokéAPI, displaying 150 (or more) pokemons with types, different colors, skills and other data.

+38- Mobile Tab Navigation

+- Navigation made for mobile to display different items/pages, possible to use this as a widget in websites too.